Spartan3001/Spartan3001/README.md

 -  Hi, I’m Bill
 -  I’m interested in AI and deep learning
--  I’m currently learning Python and how to use it in deep lerning and AI
 - HMU on instagram (@Bspan0s) or here

 <!---